31 Important Things You Need to Know about Korean Dating Culture

 4. Do you have skinship (Konglish word for intimacy) like holding hands or putting your arm around their shoulder?

-BTW, the worst ways to confess your love are through phone call or text message, while you’re drunk, or in public (especially in a lecture room in front of hundreds of people or in front of someone’s workplace).
+BTW, the worst ways to confess your love in Korea are through phone call or text message, while you’re drunk, or in public (especially in a lecture room in front of hundreds of people or in front of someone’s workplace).

 An Expat’s Perspective